tchajed/personal-website-demo/README.md

 client.
 Run `npm run build` to compile the website to the `_site` directory, then copy over this site, for example with `rsync -az _site/ login.csail.mit.edu:./public_html/`.
-Note that you will need to compile locally because unfortunately the CSAIL login server doesn't have Node/npm installed, so
+Note that you will need to compile locally and copy over the result because unfortunately the CSAIL login server doesn't have Node/npm installed.

-This will be at a URL like https://people.csail.mit.edu/nickolai/.

 ### MIT